Women's Social and Political Union: Campaigning develops

-Immediately following the WSPU/WFL split, in autumn 1907, Frederick and Emmeline Pethick Lawrence founded the WSPU's own newspaper, Votes for Women.
-The Pethick Lawrences, who were part of the leadership of the WSPU until 1912, edited the newspaper and supported it financially in the early years.
+Immediately following the WSPU/WFL split, in autumn 1907, Frederick Pethick-Lawrence and Emmeline Pethick-Lawrence founded the WSPU's own newspaper, Votes for Women.
+The Pethick-Lawrences, who were part of the leadership of the WSPU until 1912, edited the newspaper and supported it financially in the early years.
 Sylvia Pankhurst wrote a number of articles for the WSPU newspaper and, in 1911, published a piece on the history of the WSPU campaign.
 This included a detailed account of her experience during the Black Friday event in 1910.

 In 1908 the WSPU adopted purple, white, and green as its official colours.
-These colours were chosen by Emmeline Pethick Lawrence because "Purple...stands for the royal blood that flows in the veins of every suffragette...white stands for purity in private and public life...green is the colour of hope and the emblem of spring".
+These colours were chosen by Emmeline Pethick-Lawrence because "Purple...stands for the royal blood that flows in the veins of every suffragette...white stands for purity in private and public life...green is the colour of hope and the emblem of spring".
 June 1908 saw the first major public use of these colours when the WSPU held a 300,000-strong "Women's Sunday" rally in Hyde Park.
 Sylvia Pankhurst designed the logo and created a number of leaflets, banners, and posters.

 In February 1907, the WSPU founded the Woman's Press, which oversaw publishing and propaganda for the organisation, and marketed a range of products from 1908 featuring the WSPU's name or colours.
 The woman's Press in London and WSPU chains throughout the UK operated stores selling WSPU products.
 A board game named Suffragetto was published circa 1908.
 Until January 1911, the WSPU's official anthem was "The Women's Marseillaise", a setting of words by Florence Macaulay to the tune of "La Marseillaise".
 In that month the anthem was changed to "The March of the Women", newly composed by Ethel Smyth with words by Cicely Hamilton.

 On 13 October 1908, Emmeline Pankhurst together with Christabel Pankhurst and Flora Drummond organised a rush on the House of Commons.
 60,000 people gathered in Parliament Square and attempts were made by suffragettes to break through the 5000 strong police cordon.
 Thirty-seven arrests were made, ten people were taken to hospital.
 On 29 June 1909, WSPU activists Ada Wright and Sarah Carwin were arrested for breaking government windows.
 They were sentenced to a month in prison.
 After breaking every window in their cells, in a protest they went on a hunger strike, following the pioneering strike of Marion Wallace Dunlop.
 They were released after six days.